aditiiilaturkar/Abstractive_Text_Summarization/README.md

 ![Poster](Poster.png)

 ## Introduction
-The purpose of this project is to provide short summaries of the given text using NLP based Deep Learning Models.
-This model would be beneficial for any person like teacher, student, scientist, etc. who doesn’t have time to read large body of text and want the gist of it.
-This project could also be helpful for developing summary engines/websites where the user could get summaries of any type of text.
-This project could act as a base for future improvements in the field of Natural Language Processing, Sequence-to-Sequence models and Transformer models.
+This project aims to deliver concise summaries of provided text through the utilization of NLP-based Deep Learning Models.
+The intended beneficiaries encompass individuals such as teachers, students, scientists, and others pressed for time, seeking a quick understanding of extensive textual content.
+Furthermore, the project holds potential utility in constructing summary engines or websites, offering users the ability to obtain summaries for various types of text.
+Additionally, it serves as a foundational initiative, contributing to advancements in Natural Language Processing, Sequence-to-Sequence models, and Transformer models.

 ## Methodology

-### Obtaining input from the user:
+### User Input Acquisition:
-The user is provided with a user interface i.e. a webpage, wherein the user is provided with a text area to enter the text.
+Users interact with a web interface, presenting a webpage featuring a text area for input.

-### Processing the input obtained from the user:
+### Input Processing:
-The input obtained from the user is then provided as an input to the respective Attention-based Seq2Seq LSTM/GRU or Transformer model as per the domain or size of text.
-Flask framework is used to transfer the data from the webpage to the Python script where the input is processed.
-Flask is a micro web framework written in Python.
-It is classified as a micro framework because it does not require particular tools or libraries.
-It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
+The user-inputted text is sent to the relevant model—Attention-based Seq2Seq LSTM/GRU or Transformer—based on text size or domain.
+Flask, a Python micro web framework, facilitates data transfer from the webpage to the Python script for processing.

 ### Attention-based Seq2Seq LSTM/GRU:
-The Attention-based Seq2Seq Encoder-Decoder LSTM/GRU is a recurrent neural network designed to address sequence-to-sequence problems using attention mechanism.
-Our approach uses the data from a text file wherein the articles and the corresponding summaries are provided.
-The data is processed into Input and Target tokens.
-The input tokens are used as an input to the encoder and the target tokens are used as an input to the decoder.
-The encoded inputs and the decoded inputs are then used to train the model.
-The decoded sequences are then converted back to a readable form.
-The user input is then provided to the model to obtain a corresponding decoded sequence i.e. the required summary.
+Employing a recurrent neural network architecture, specifically Attention-based Seq2Seq Encoder-Decoder LSTM/GRU, this model addresses sequence-to-sequence challenges using an attention mechanism.
+Training involves input tokens for encoding and target tokens for decoding.
+The model processes data from text files containing articles and corresponding summaries.
+The trained model decodes user input, generating a readable summary.

 ### Transformer Model:
-The Transformer is a transduction model which is entirely based on an attention mechanism to draw global dependencies between input and output.
-It replaces recurrent layers mostly used in encoder-decoder architectures with multi-headed self-attention layers.
-It allows for significantly more parallelization so it can be trained significantly faster than recurrent or convolution-based architectures.
+The Transformer model, a transduction model reliant on attention mechanisms, replaces traditional recurrent layers with multi-headed self-attention layers.
+This design allows for enhanced parallelization, resulting in faster training compared to recurrent or convolution-based architectures.

-### Execution of Text and Display of Summary:
+### Summary Generation and Display:
-The decoded sequence i.e. the abstractive summary is generated and displayed on to the webpage as a result of the input text provided by the user
+The decoded sequence, representing the abstractive summary, is generated based on user input.
+This summary is then displayed on the webpage, offering users a concise representation of the provided text.

 ## Result